'This Should Never Happen': Family Pleading For Justice After Christopher Hinkle Killed In Philadelphia Prison Fight

 Philadelphia police arrested 27-year-old Rameel Wright for the homicide.
 His preliminary hearing is set for June 1.

-The city’s corrections department said in an email that Hinkle’s death is under investigation and declined a request for an interview.MORE NEWS: Child Tax Credit: How Much Will Your Monthly Check Be?
+The city’s corrections department said in an email that Hinkle’s death is under investigation and declined a request for an interview.MORE NEWS: Philadelphia International Airport Experiencing Long Lines, Flight Delays After American Airlines, JetBlue Report Nationwide System Outage

 Meanwhile, Hinkle’s family says he was a registered organ donor.
 While he lost his life, he was able to help three people in need of organs.